The Air Self Defense Force YS-11

 Now, I’m pleased to highlight this 64-passenger airliner.
 For the Japanese, middle-aged and above, the YS-11 has been remembered as a popular, or rather a good old airliner, which first flew in 1962.
 Perhaps the aircraft was universally recognized by the public for the first time, when it carried the Olympic torch in Japan for the 1964 Tokyo Olympics.
 The YS-11s flew on many short-haul domestic routes; but subsequently they were replaced (one by one) by faster and more economical jet airliners suited for such short routes.
-The last commercial flight took place in 2006 when the YS-11 from Okinoerabu Island touched down at Kagoshima airport.
+The last commercial flight took place in southern Japan in 2006, when the YS-11 from Okinoerabu Island touched down at Kagoshima airport.

 It was a national project to develop the first commercial airliner since the ban on the development of aeroplanes after WWII.
 Therefore, a consortium of several aircraft manufacturers was set up to develop and manufacture the airliner that became the YS-11, which was powered by two Rolls-Royce turbo engines.
 Most of the planes were operated within Japan; but some were exported to several countries including the U.S. Incidentally, many aircraft were exported after decommissioning, thanks largely to the sturdiness of the YS-11.